Database•Updated July 2026•7 min read

 The Performance Reality

 For most apps, both are fast enough.
-For high-throughput or latency-sensitive apps, Drizzle's edge matters.
+For high-throughput or latency-sensitive apps, Drizzle's lower overhead still gives it the edge - it just doesn't win by as much as it used to.

 The Verdict

-Use Prisma if: Your team prefers abstraction over SQL, you need Prisma Studio, or you're adding to an existing Prisma project.
+Use Prisma if: Your team prefers abstraction over SQL, you need Prisma Studio, you want faster type-checking on a large schema, or you're adding to an existing Prisma project.
+Prisma 7's rewrite removed the best reason to migrate away purely for bundle size or edge support - if you were otherwise happy with Prisma, there's less pressure to leave now.

 Consider Kysely if: You want SQL-first but don't need Drizzle's extra features.
 It's lighter but less opinionated.